whodhruvil/portfolio/app/data/about.md

 - I like intro more than series.
 - I can locate 45% country on a map.
-- My weight is not gain in fact I am a person who needs 4 times food in a day.
+- My weight is not gaining in fact i am a person who needs food 4 times a day.
   <!-- - I almost always have a book with me. -->
   <!-- - I operate a [small angel fund](http://skepticalinvestments.biz/) with terrible returns. -->
 - I added this page because so many people complained that my site was just a resume.